antvis/G2/docs/introduction.md

 Except for data-driven animation, it is possible to author data storytelling or visual narratives by temporal composition node such as [keyframe composition](/composition-keyframe).

 For example, we mount some plotted view nodes to a keyframe composition node as below.
-These views will be rendered in sequence and G2 will apply consistent transitions for marks with connection, which is defined by _key_, _groupKey_ and _key of view_.
+These views will be rendered in sequence and G2 will apply consistent transitions for marks with connection, which is defined by _key_, _groupKey_, and _key of view_.

 ```js
 (() => {